Refugees (Family Reunion) Bill [HL]

 Overview

-This bill aims to simplify and expand the process of family reunion for refugees in the UK.
-It allows refugees already in the UK to bring over family members, and extends this right to British citizens and settled persons who wish to bring over refugee family members.
-The bill also ensures access to legal aid for those applying for family reunion.
+This bill aims to make it easier for refugees in the UK to reunite with their family members, and for British citizens and settled persons to bring their refugee family members to the UK.
+It also ensures legal aid is available for such applications.

 Description

-The bill also allows the Secretary of State to expand the definition of family members through regulations and to set requirements for proving family relationships.
-Guidance on the bill's application will be issued following consultation.
-Finally, the bill amends the Legal Aid, Sentencing and Punishment of Offenders Act 2012 to provide legal aid for refugee family reunion applications.
+The bill amends the Legal Aid, Sentencing and Punishment of Offenders Act 2012 to provide legal aid for these family reunion applications.

 Government Spending

-The bill explicitly states that it will not impose any charge on the public or vary any existing charges.
-The financial impact, including the cost of legal aid and processing applications, is not specified in the bill itself and would need to be assessed separately.
+The bill states that it will not impose any charge on the public or vary any existing charges.
+However, the cost of processing applications and providing legal aid is likely to increase government expenditure.
+No specific figures are provided within the bill.

 Groups Affected

-- Refugees in the UK: Will be able to bring over wider range of family members.
+- Refugees in the UK: Will potentially benefit from easier family reunification.

-- Family members of refugees: May be granted leave to enter or remain in the UK.
+- Family members of refugees: May be able to join their relatives in the UK.

-- British citizens and settled persons: Will have a clearer pathway to bring over refugee relatives.
+- British citizens and settled persons with refugee family members: Will have a clearer pathway to bring their relatives to the UK.

 Powered by nyModel